MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

 ----------

 After a database is started, it is required to run migration script.
-For empty database, it creates all the required tables and indexes.
+If database is empty, it creates all the required tables and indexes.
-For non-empty database, it will perform database structure upgrade.
+If database is not empty, it will perform database structure upgrade.

 Migration script is a thin wrapper around `Alembic cli <https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration>`_, options and commands are just the same.